ltardio1/term/README.md

 *As a user i should be able to create an account

-*As a user i should be able to create a post at the dead end
+*As a user i should be able to create a post a comment having reached a dead end

-*As a user i should be able to take a picture and link it to my post
+*As a user i should be able to take a picture and include it in my post

 As a user i should be able to get directions to the nearest dead end street